About

 Centre table, about 1830

-Large circular tables like this could be used for many different kinds of activities.
-Families used them for reading, writing, eating light meals and playing parlour games.
+Large circular tables like this could be used for many different kinds of activities including reading, writing, eating light meals and playing parlour games.